tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

 #### Lecture

 **Problem of the Day:** How can I keep track of and look up contact info for everyone in class?

+* Logistics
+  * Join Slack Channel
+  * Customizing your `PS1`
 * Human Learning
+  * Try to solve a problem before being taught how to do it.
   * Interleaving learning is better than single-track learning.
 * Control Flow (in light of Number Guessing Game)
   * next (not lose a turn if you guess the same thing twice)
   * break (stop asking when the correct number is guessed)
   * return
   * exit
-* Ranges (in light of Number Guessing Game)
 * Attempt 1: Array
   * Just names first.
 Ask for everyone's name and display them all at the end.
   * How do I prevent duplicates when I enter a name more than once?